-The purpose of the Twelve Points is to serve as a delivery mechanism for distilled, concentrated conservative thinking, with the goal of returning clarity and completeness to popular conservatism, and spreading knowledge of the true principles of conservatism throughout the conservative community, delivered in the form of a statement of conservative principles.
+The purpose of the Twelve Points is to serve as a delivery mechanism for distilled, concentrated conservative thinking, offered in order to return completeness and clarity to popular conservatism, to spread knowledge of the true principles of conservatism throughout the conservative community, and to focus and promote agreement among conservatives.

-Notwithstanding the 2010 election results, the events of the past decade prove that the conservative movement has become confused and aimless.
-Certain essential conservative principles and considerations have faded from memory and lost their influence, and conservative leaders cannot be trusted to understand them or be committed to them.
-The Twelve Points will help to solve this problem, this statement of conservative principles being an instrument by which we may remind ourselves of points of conservative thought that we may not have considered recently, to teach conservative thought to new conservatives and young conservatives, and to provide conservatives with a means of affirming that, yes, we still care about these conservative principles, and conservative principles still define this movement.
+The Twelve Points will help to solve this problem, this statement of conservative principles being an instrument by which we may frequently recur to these fundamental principles and keep points of conservative thought freshly in our minds, teach conservative thought to the newer and younger conservatives, and provide all conservatives with a means of together affirming that, yes, we still care about these conservative principles, and conservative principles still define this movement.

 Send your questions or ideas to firstname.lastname@example.org!